 .
 The USTA also encourages all individuals hosting a USTA program or event to read the USTA Safety, Security, and Sensitivity Handbook.
 A link to the Handbook can be found here

-Once the Applicant has successfully completed (1) above, he/she can begin to complete their background screen application.
+Once the Applicant has successfully completed the online training and policy review outlined above, he/she can begin to complete their background screen application.
 The USTA has retained the services of an independent third-party, the National Center for Safety Initiatives (NCSI), to conduct background screenings of all Applicants.

-Beginning August 1, 2013, if you are a USTA Jr. Team Tennis coach/manager, co-manager, or local/area coordinator – please begin your background screen through NCSI here
+Beginning August 1, 2013, if you are a USTA Junior Team Tennis coach/manager, co-manager, or local/area coordinator – please begin your background screen through NCSI here

 .
-In your application, you will be required to certify and affirm that you have successfully completed (1) above.
+In your application, you will be required to certify and affirm that you have successfully completed the online training and policy review outlined above.

 All Other Applicants